Arbint/UIWGeneralInfo/documentations/UnEnrollDueToFinacialIssues.md

 * UIW or Personal email address

 If they’re planning to transfer to another school they can request their transcript from the Registrar's Office through their website: https://my.uiw.edu/registrar/transcript-request.html

+## Credits:
+They will always have their completed credits, no matter how much time they take off.